 The College educates the student community about sexual assaults and date rape through orientations and ACA "College Success" classes.
-Campus Police offers sexual assault education and information programs to College students and employees upon request.
+The Office of Campus Police and Security offers sexual assault education and information programs to College students and employees upon request.
 Information and referrals concerning date rape education, risk reduction, and College response is available through the Counseling Services Department.
-The College is committed to providing a victim with multiple avenues of relief through both the Title IX administrative process and the general criminal prosecutorial process.
-Students wishing to avoid a criminal process may still find relief through the Title IX process.
-Students who experience, or have knowledge of, any sex offenses occurring on WCC property, or occurring between WCC students and employees, should report these incidences to the Director of Counseling Services at 919.739.6710 or mseverett@wavnecc.edu.

 If you are a victim of a sexual assault at this institution, your first priority should be to get to a place of safety.
 You should then obtain necessary medical treatment.
-Campus Police strongly advocates that a victim of sexual assault report the immediately.
+Campus Police and Security strongly advocates that a victim of sexual assault report the incident in a timely manner.
 Time is a critical factor for evidence collection and preservation.
-An assault should be reported directly to Campus Police and/or to a College Counselor.
-Filing a police report with Campus Police will not obligate the victim to prosecute, nor will it subject the victim to scrutiny or judgmental opinions from officers.
+An assault should be reported directly to a Campus Police and Security Officer and/or to a College Counselor.
+Filing a police report with a Campus Police Officer will not obligate the victim to prosecute, nor will it subject the victim to scrutiny or judgmental opinions from officers.
 Filing a police report will: